Ara is a journalism graduate from California State University, Northridge, who is always looking to explore his writing opportunities.

 "Don't Tread On Me" is One of the Most Influential Metallica Songs

 "Don’t Tread On Me" is a song that is trying to promote American political values and makes reference to Patrick Henry’s famous phrase “give me liberty or give me death.”
 Sometimes to get to a stage of more peace, certain wars need to be fought such as The American Revolution.
 The song has a great blues style solo that features Hammett’s skill and technique.
 The guitar playing after the solo is superb!
 James Hetfield has said many times that the band doesn’t intend to be political but instead their focus is always on playing and creating music that the world will enjoy.
 Nonetheless, "Don’t Tread on Me" definitely has a political message to it.
 I interpret the song as trying to say that the government shouldn't step on the rights of people to freely express their dissent with policies that they think are unjust.
-Especially in 2020, this song is a great one to listen to and remember that in order to combat the unjust policies that the Trump Administration is trying to pass, we have to tell them NO, that these policies aren't what the United States stands for.

 "Nothing Else Matters" Music Video

-About the Song "Through the Never"
+"Through the Never" Brief Song Analysis

 "Through the Never" is a song that explores some of the most fundamental aspects of human existence.
 Human understanding is limited and we are quick to criticize others and there is this need to survive.